shreyas29995/sqlexercises/README.md

 # sqlexercises
-This is the collection of DDL ,DML and DCL queries for the database employees.
+This is a collection of DDL ,DML and DCL queries for the database employees.